I THINK SOMETIMES

 </script>

-In the asyncData method we can access the params property to read the URL path and fetch the blog post with a matching slug using the where() method.
+We can use the useRoute().fullPath property to read the URL path and fetch the blog post with a matching _path using the where() method.

-<nuxt-content :document="post" /> will load the body of the post into our page.
-This content is generated by nuxt/content, it uses a remark plugin to turn our markdown files into HTML code.
+<ContentRenderer :value="post" /> will load the body of the post into our page.
+This content is generated by nuxt/content turning our markdown files into HTML code.

 If we go to localhost:3000/my-first-post we should be able to see the contents of our content/my-first-post.md file renderized in HTML.